IainStevenson/docker.multi.service.reverse.proxy/src/solution.md

 ## ASP.NET Core

-Applies to Container 1 and Container 2
+Applies to Container 1 and Container 2, Api and Identity

 ## Path mapping

 In the ASP.NET Core web applications the application start ups are mapped to their appropriate application path in the startup method,